 If you do not finish in the quarter you applied for your degree, you will have to apply again.
 You must be registered for at least two credits in the quarter you graduate.

 Prior to your exam, your file will be given to one of your committee members.
 Aside from providing a record of the work you have done in the program, your file also will contain your Oral Exam Completion Form and the Warrant for Master’s Degree.
 Both of these documents must be signed by your committee members following the successful completion of the oral exam and will remain in your file.
-The signed Warrant for Master’s Degree will notify Paula that your graduation is approved, and as soon as any course contingencies are satisfied, Paula will notify the Graduate School that you may be graduated.
+The signed Warrant for Master’s Degree will serve to notify Paula that your graduation is approved, and as soon as any course contingencies are satisfied, Paula will notify the Graduate School that you may be graduated.